David M. Solomon

-David Michael Solomon (born January 17, 1962), also known as DJ D-Sol, is an American investment banker and DJ who has been chief executive officer (CEO) of Goldman Sachs since October 2018 and chairman since January 2019.
+David Michael Solomon (born January 17, 1962) is an American investment banker who has been chief executive officer (CEO) of Goldman Sachs since October 2018 and chairman since January 2019.

-Before assuming his role as CEO, Solomon was president and chief operating officer from January 2017 to September 2018, and was joint head of the investment banking division from July 2006 to December 2016.
+Before assuming his role as CEO, Solomon was president and chief operating officer (COO) from January 2017 to September 2018, and was joint head of the investment banking division from July 2006 to December 2016.
 Solomon formally succeeded Lloyd Blankfein, the previous CEO, on October 1, 2018, and was named chairman after Blankfein's retirement.

 Solomon also recreationally creates electronic dance music (EDM).
 He has performed at nightclubs and music festivals around New York, Miami and The Bahamas.

 Early life and education

-Solomon was born circa 1962 in Hartsdale, New York.
+Solomon was born in Hartsdale, New York to a Jewish family.
 His father, Alan Solomon, was an executive vice president of a small publishing company, and his mother, Sandra, worked as an audiology supervisor.
 He grew up in Scarsdale, New York, where he attended Edgemont Junior-Senior High School and worked at a local Baskin-Robbins before working as a camp counselor in New Hampshire.

-Solomon attended Hamilton College in Clinton, New York, where he earned a Bachelor of Arts degree in political science and government.
-However, in an interview with Stanford GSB, he says he majored in economics.
+Solomon attended Hamilton College in Clinton, New York, where he earned a Bachelor of Arts degree in Political Science.
 While there, he played on the rugby team and was chairman of the college's Alpha Delta Phi chapter.